 - Geotag is open source.
 It is published under the GPL (GNU General Public License). this means its free to use and you can even get the source code and modify it and redistribute it.

 - Easily translatable

 - Geotag can easily be translated to different languages.
 The program recognizes the language used on your computer and if a translation for that language is available, Geotag will use it automatically.
-Currently the program knows English,German, Danish, Dutch, French, Brazilian Portuguese, Czech, Spanish, Polish, Russian and Greek.
+Currently the program knows English,German, Danish, Dutch, French, Brazilian Portuguese, Czech, Spanish, Polish, Russian, Greek, Swedish and Italian.
 Volunteers for other translations are always welcome.